NikhilBhorkade/speechrecognization/README.md

 # speechrecognization
-Ido this project as my college assignment.
+I do this project as my college assignment.